-We’re sure there’s lots you’d like to know about the NBTs but have a look at some of the key points you need to remember.
+We’re sure there’re lots you’d like to know about the NBTs but have a look at some of the key points you need to remember.

-- There are two tests – the Academic Literacy and Quantitative Literacy (AQL) test, and the Mathematics (MAT) test.
+- There are two tests – the Academic and Quantitative Literacy (AQL) test and the Mathematics (MAT) test.
 And that’s all you need to know 😉

 - There are no past papers or special study materials to prepare for the tests.
-The NBT test assess your prior knowledge – what you know and are able to do.
+The NBT assesses your prior knowledge – what you know and what you are able to do.
 Go to the NBT website to find out what is covered in the tests.

 - Even if you’re applying to more than one university, you need only write the tests once.
 The tests consist of multiple choice questions.

 - You should write the test in time to meet the university admission deadlines.
 If you are applying to more than one university, make sure you write in time to meet the earliest deadline 📅

 Hopefully, you feel a bit more informed and on top of your game.
 Please make sure you inform yourself about whether or not you need to write the NBTs.
 If you need more information on what you need to know before applying to university, check out these guidelines and tips.

 If you still haven’t applied to an institution, make sure you have a look at the institutions still open for applications below.